Simpson Reef - Cape Arago

 Wildlife ViewingPhotographingHiking Oregon

-Simpson Reef and Shell Island Overlook is located just off Scenic Cape Arago Highway within boundaries of Cape Arago State Park.
-A part of the Oregon Islands National Wildlife Refuge, Simpson Reef, Shell Island, and surrounding rocks and reefs are the largest haul-out for marine mammals on the Oregon Coast.
-Due to the reefs and islands are breeding and resting areas for sea lions, seals, and seabirds, they are closed to public access at all times.
+Simpson Reef and Shell Island Overlook is located just off Scenic Cape Arago Highway within the boundaries of Cape Arago State Park.
+A part of the Oregon Islands National Wildlife Refuge, Simpson Reef, Shell Island, and the surrounding rocks and reefs are the largest haul-out for marine mammals on the Oregon Coast.
+Due to the reefs and islands being breeding and resting areas for sea lions, seals, and seabirds, they are closed to public access at all times.

 A gradual slope of offshore rocks, reefs, and sandy beaches, Simpson Reef is a favorite resort location for seals and sea lions to haul out of the ocean.
 Northern Elephant Seals, Harbor Seals, Northern Sea Lions, and California Sea Lions haul out to give birth, nurse pups, breed, or simply to rest and sleep.